 Bin collection days and how to put your bins out

-- Your general rubbish and recycling bins are collected from your property on scheduled days.
-An optional fortnightly green and food waste bin service is also available for an annual fee.
+Your general rubbish and recycling bins are collected from your property on scheduled days.
+An optional food and green waste bin service, collected once every 2 weeks, is also available for an annual fee.

 How to put your bins out